ZachyZhu/The-Fates/README.md

 Since there are so many characters, we build a network based on five most important characters, the color of line the size of the nodes varies according to the weights.

-Figure 2.5 the network for all characters                          Figure 2.6 the network for 5 main characters

 ## Machine Learning